vechain/grant-program/applications/vns-domains.md

 The VeChain Name Service (VNS) team is a small but highly skilled and experienced group of developers and business professionals.
 They have a deep understanding of the VeChainThor blockchain and are passionate about building innovative solutions to help grow the VeChain ecosystem.
 The VNS team is confident that they have the technical skills and experience needed to complete the task of building a decentralized name service for the VeChainThor blockchain.
 They are committed to providing a user-friendly and secure platform that will allow VeChain users to customize their wallet addresses and improve the usability of interactions within the blockchain.

+It should be noted that VNS domains was a project originally started by another enitity not affiliated with the current team.
+The only assets that were transitioned to the current team was the name "VNS Domains" and the domain name www.vns.domains.
+No previous financial grants were award to the current team by Vechain foundation or any other entity.

 ### Team members

 Kerryn Pegram (Kiwi) - Co-founder, CEO